Refer to the sections below for an introduction to Progress Kemp, the LoadMaster products, and their features.

 This method operates that the named item being inspected is a Query Item in the Query String of the URL.
 All queries with the same Query Item value will be sent to the same server.

-With Selected Header persistence, the LoadMaster will send all requests that contain the same value in the specified header to the same server
+With Selected Header persistence, the LoadMaster will send all requests that contain the same value in the specified header (for example, the X-Forwarded-For header - if it was added before it reaches the LoadMaster) to the same server.

 SSL Session ID is a persistence method that may be used with SSL services even if they are not offloaded.
 This relies on the client maintaining the same SSL Session ID for a complete user session.